- Main sources

 - ‘… a study in balance.
 Heaney reveals how simple things, such as a thimble or a swing, can hold the weight of history-and how history can alter the emotional weight of an object.’ (ibid);

-- ‘Heaney, at the peak of his career, is the fulcrum of two Irelands: one that is lyrical and lush with tradition and love; another that is ticking and could “; (both can)”catch the heart off guard and blow it open” ‘(ibid);
+- ‘Heaney, at the peak of his career, is the fulcrum of two Irelands: one that is lyrical and lush with tradition and love; another that is ticking and can “catch the heart off guard and blow it open” ‘(ibid);

 - Comments by Bob Corbett, July 2012: ‘Seamus Heaney has a marvellous ability to go back many years in memory and catch the essence of everyday experiences.
 He reveals the feelings and how they linger in his heart, and he very often then uses those experiences to make an analogous point to some larger lesson in life’;

 - the poems seem mainly to be about language and sounds.
 I came away from the book with images of jazz musicians.
-They often take a very familiar tune, play it fairly straight for a few bars then go into a series of variations;
+They often take a very familiar tune, play it fairly straight for a few bars then go into a series of variations (ibid);

 - “The Spirit Level” hints at weariness.
 In some of the poems this produces an exercise of the poet’s art more than art itself.
 In one or two it comes close to producing an exercise of his stature.
 (The five-part “Mycenae Lookout” faintly suggests a great poet discharging his responsibility to ancient Greece.)
 But in at least a dozen splendid poems, weariness emerges as only the latest of the realities that it has been Heaney’s lifelong calling to transmute.
 It saunters in green alleys.
 Richard Eder Los Angeles Times June 9 1996;